sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 * `npm` provides a lot of tools for web development, such as `browser-sync`.
 * So let's install node as well as the global npm packages by following this link.

-{% embed url="https://doc.sheldonl.dev/working-env/toolkits/nodejs-and-npm#installation" caption="NodeJS Installation" %}
+{% embed url="https://doc.sheldonl.dev/working-env/toolkits/nodejs-and-npm#installation" caption="NodeJS and npm packages Installation" %}

 ## Install Neovim